skip to Main Content

 Once paternity has been established, there is a form that must be filled out and submitted.
 The affidavit of parentage form must include the full name of the mother, father and child, as well as the signatures and Social Security numbers of both parents.
 There must also be statements from both parents attesting that the man is the father.

 Once the man is legally considered the child’s father, he has all the rights available to any father.
 He can petition for legal custody and seek visitation rights.
 It is even possible for an unmarried father to be the custodial parent.
 The courts will consider the man’s lifestyle and relationship with the child and make a determination based on the best interests of the child.
 On the flip side, the man may also be required to pay child support.
-He should be aware of this responsibility before he begins the process of establishing paternity.
+He should be aware of this responsibility and his child custody rights before he begins the process of establishing paternity.

 Source: ChildWelfare.gov, “The Rights of Unmarried Fathers,” accessed on Dec.
 13, 2014